andrewdcato/tokyo-night-tmux/SECURITY.md

 ## Supported Versions

-We actively maintain and support the latest version of tokyo-night-tmux.
+We actively maintain and support the latest version of cato-theme-tmux.
 We encourage all users to keep their installations up to date with the latest release to ensure they have the most recent security fixes.

 | Version | Supported          |
 | ------- | ------------------ |